Italian court moves to expel former Ku Klux Klan leader

 Duke had tried to fight an initial request to leave Italy by lodging an appeal with the Belluno administrative court.

-Meneghetti said the court had rejected the appeal and ruled in favor of the expulsion of Duke, whom it considered "socially dangerous for his racist and anti-semitic views".
+Meneghetti said the court had rejected the appeal and ruled in favour of the expulsion of Duke, whom it considered "socially dangerous for his racist and anti-semitic views".

 Duke's Italian lawyer Filippo Augusto said the former U.S. politician left Italy immediately after the court ruling.
 He said Duke could appeal again but no decision had yet been taken.